gowthamk3543/GIT-GITHUB/Practice Git Commands/README.md

 Now File will be add to Remote repo.

-# This is how we transfer files from LOCAL REPO to REMOTE REPO.
+# This is how we transfer files from LOCAL REPO to REMOTE REPO.\
+Please refer the docx for your reference.